Who am I?

 I founded DESi Potential based on my passion for seeing true innovation implemented in the marketplace.
 For me, innovation is about building a better world and increasing our prosperity while solving our local, regional and global problems.
 I left a successful career in antitrust law some years ago with the belief that I could help solve our greatest social, economic, and environmental challenges with my brains.
 I learned over time that throwing a bunch of bright people together to work on a problem is insufficient to solve it.
 A bit wiser, I speculated that if lack of brains was not the key, then surely financing and the economics were the missing piece.
 This also proved to be insufficient.
-Over the years of working on complex challenges as a software entrepreneur, designer, and attorney, I realized that the greatest obstacle to solving our social, environmental and economic problems lies in our mindsets, mental models, and perceptions of reality.
-Further, our success largely depends on our ability to understand our customers, marketplace, competitors, and—first and foremost—ourselves.
+Over the years of working on complex challenges as a software entrepreneur, designer, and attorney, I realized that the greatest obstacle to solving our social, environmental and economic problems lies in our mental and economic models, which shape the framework of our reality.

 My personal journey through entrepreneurship was motivated by my interest in helping companies eliminate toxic chemicals from their products.
 I had the good fortune of working on Proposition 65 private enforcement actions as an attorney, and this is how I got interested in the topic.
 Proposition 65 is a California law that requires companies to put a warning label on their products if they contain chemicals recognized under California law to cause cancer.
-Despite this requirement, many companies fail to place such a label on their products.
-This is because many companies do not know what is in their products—their manufacturing happens overseas and is done by third parties.
-While some progressive companies have taken steps to clean up what is in their products by working with their supply chain, most companies still make choices about what stays and what goes based on a cost-benefit analysis.
+While some progressive companies have taken steps to clean up the chemicals in their products by working with their supply chain, most companies still make choices about what stays and what goes based on a cost-benefit analysis.
 That is, even if a chemical is toxic, it stays if it improves the performance of the product so long as the harm done to consumers falls sufficiently under the radar to make the venture profitable.